 Drug interactions occur when a medication reacts with another drug or supplement you are taking, with something you’ve had to eat or drink, or with another medical condition.
 For example, grapefruit juice is known to interfere with several medications.
 This interaction can cause unexpected side effects or reduce or increase the strength of the cancer medication.

 Before treatment begins, create a complete list of all the medications you are taking and discuss this list with your health care team.
 You should include all prescription medications, over-the-counter (non-prescription) drugs, and dietary supplements, such as vitamins or herbal supplements.
 On this same list, be sure to note any allergies you may have to any medications.
-Keeping your entire health care team informed about all of the medications, vitamins, and other supplements you are taking is key to ensuring that nothing will interfere with the effectiveness of your cancer treatment.
-Also, keep a copy of this list someplace like a purse or wallet so it’s always handy for easy reference during your treatment.
+Keeping your entire health care team informed about all of the medications, vitamins, and other supplements you are taking is important for ensuring that nothing will interfere with the effectiveness of your cancer treatment.
+Also, keep a copy of this list somewhere like a purse or wallet so it’s always handy for easy reference during your treatment.